Puchong

-Puchong is a major town and a parliamentary constituency in Petaling District, Selangor, Malaysia.

-It is bordered by Subang Jaya in the north, Sepang and Putrajaya in the south, Seri Kembangan in the east and Putra Heights in the west.
+Puchong is a major town and a parliamentary constituency in the Petaling District, in the state of Selangor, Malaysia.
+Bordering Kuala Lumpur, it is part of the Greater Kuala Lumpur area.
+It is bordered by Petaling Jaya in the north, Subang Jaya in the west, Cyberjaya and Putrajaya in the south, and Seri Kembangan in the east.

+Once a small settlement consisting of the tin mining and rubber tapping communities, Puchong has evolved into one of Klang Valley's most vibrant and bustling townships.
+While parts of Puchong have developed with residents who commute and work in both urban and suburban areas, many pockets have yet to fully mature, allowing a greater sprawl of urban dwellers to seek inhabitancy.
+This demand in living space is largely driven by the commute distance to Kuala Lumpur City Centre and sharp increase in property prices across other parts of the Kuala Lumpur (KL) metropolitan area.

 History

 The first settlers of the area were the Orang Asli community in a village known as Kampung Pulas.
-In 1900, heron (Malay: burung puchong) were aplenty in the area and were a staple for the Orang Asli.
+In the 1900s, heron (Malay: burung pucung) were aplenty in the area and were a staple for the Orang Asli.
+It is widely believed that the name "Puchong" is derived and adopted from this green heron by the early settlers.

 However, it is believed that the area was explored by immigrants from Sumatra and Java.
-At first, the people worked as fish mongers, rubber tappers and miners.
-Due to the booming tin mining industry, immigrants from China and India were also brought in.
+They initially worked as fish mongers, rubber tappers and miners.
+Due to the booming tin mining industry, immigrants from China and India were subsequently brought in.

 During the communist insurgency in 1948, all residents were resettled to an area which is known as Kampung Baru Batu 14.

 During the 1980s, Puchong consisted of a single two-lane road running through estates and villages.
 Puchong development began circa 1985, when the mining licenses expired and infrastructure began to be built.
+The rapid development of nearby Putrajaya, the new federal administrative capital, and Cyberjaya further accelerated Puchong's growth.
+The relative close proximity to urban centres of the KL metro area such as KLCC, Bandar Sunway, Bukit Jalil, Old Klang Road and Sungai Besi attracted additional residents.

+On 19 February 1989, Flying Tiger Line Flight 066 crashed in Puchong.
+All 4 people aboard perished.

-Since then, urbanization has occurred rapidly with many industrial parks, commercial centres and residential areas mushrooming along Jalan Puchong.
+Since then, urbanisation occurred rapidly with many industrial parks, commercial centres and residential areas mushrooming along Jalan Puchong.
 Residential areas include Taman Kinrara, Bandar Bukit Puchong 2 and Bandar Kinrara.